lhoursquentin/clash/README.md

 Pretty bad!
 But this depends heavily on which shell you are using and the number and size of the objects you are creating.
-Creating a dozen of objects with a few methods and attributes and it won't be noticeable.
+Creating a dozen of objects with a few methods and attributes won't be noticeable.
 However creating hundreds or thousands of objects will lead to (very) slow execution and a high load.

 Considering how **clash** works this is to be expected, for instance one